jonromero/jonio_website/content/pages/about.md

 Date: 2018-05-09 10:48

 Since I was a little kid in Athens/Greece, I was fascinated with building things.
-Actually I loved breaking things down and then trying to build them up again to see how they work - which most of the times ended up with a lot of broken experiments.
+Actually I loved breaking things down and then trying to build them up again to see how they work - which most of the times ended up with a lot of broken stuff.

 I had an unhealthy obsession with programming because I could mess up all I wanted in my own little universe of variables and conditions.